-Build your market share.
+Reach the right audience.
+Build brand awareness.
 Solidify your reputation in your niche.
 Find those leads that are exactly right for your company.
 Become the go-to business for your expertise.
 Are those the goals you are trying to achieve in 2021?
 If so, a comprehensive marketing strategy is key!

 - A budget